Mr Kipling: French Fancies

 Mr Kipling French Fancies are small sponge cakes, topped with a hemisphere of vegetable-oil "buttercream".
 The cakes are coated with fondant icing, with several varieties drizzled with a second colour.
 Standard varieties are pink ("vanilla") with white drizzle, yellow ("lemon") with brown drizzle, and brown (chocolate) with dark brown drizzle.

-Whereas cocoa is cited in the ingredients list, strawberry and lemon are not.
+While cocoa is cited in the ingredients list, strawberry and lemon are not.
 The cakes are 30% sugar.

 French Fancies were among the 20 varieties of cake that were part of the initial Mr Kipling launch in 1967.

 In September 2008, Mr Kipling announced the Big French Fancy, a large cake which can be sliced into portions.
 A limited edition appeared in 2012, renamed British Fancies, containing cakes in red, white and blue.
 Supermarket and home-made copies are called Fondant Fancies.